 You need to explain to your team how important eye to eye contact is and why.
 Then make them aware of whether or not they are doing it.

-Eye to eye contact is important because:
+Eye to eye contact is important because it:

-It helps builds trust and a personal connection.
+Helps builds trust and a personal connection.

 Makes people feel more comfortable.

-Shows people you're listening.
+Shows people you are listening.

 Makes you more approachable.